pocomane/MiSTer_Batch_Control/Readme.md

 # MiSTer Batch control

-This is a simple command line application to control the [MiSTer fpga](https://github.com/MiSTer-devel)).
+This is a simple command line utility to control the [MiSTer fpga](https://github.com/MiSTer-devel)).
 It main purpose is to load ROM files since this features is not supported by the MiSTer out of the box.

 # Core supports

+The following core are supported for now: ATARI2600 GAMEBOY GBA GENESIS NES NES.FDSBIOS SMS SNES TGFX16.SGX TURBOGRAFX16.

-Specific information must be added to support each core, so if a core you are interested in is not already supported, please open an issue specifying:
+Specific information must be added to support each core, so if you are interested in some other core, you can open an issue specifying:

 - The key sequence needed to select the last rom from the menu, e.g. `F12, Left, Enter, End, Enter`